Monthly Archives: December 2020

 She answered, “One less than when you asked me yesterday.
 Now, why don’t you go find something to do and keep yourself busy.”

-I know if I kept bugging her, she’s going to find something for me to do.
+If I kept bugging her, she would find something for me to do.
 “OK, Mom, I think I’ll take a walk.
 I’ll be back in a little while.”

 I decided to walk downtown and look in the windows of the stores.
 We live in a little town in Southern New Jersey called Maple Shade.
 And all the stores are decorated for Christmas.
 We even have a Christmas parade.
 And Santa Clause takes a ride all over town in the fire truck.
-And he throws candy to all the kids that are lined up on the sidewalks.
+And he throws candy to all the kids lined up on the sidewalks.
 All my friends and I walked down the pike on Main Street to see it yesterday.
 We had such fun.
-It was really cold outside, so we all had our winter coats on and hats and gloves and snow boots.
+It was cold outside, so we all wore our winter coats, hats, gloves, and snow boots.
 Because the day before yesterday, we got over a foot of snow.

 As I walked down the street, I noticed that the repair shop had a TV in the window, and it was playing It’s A Wonderful Life with Jimmy Stewart.
 I’ve seen this story before, but all the same, I stand there and watch it for quite a while.
-I can’t hear the sound, of course, but I know most of the dialogue anyway since I’ve seen it so many times.
+Of course, I can’t hear the sound, but I know most of the dialogue anyway since I’ve seen it so many times.
 I decided to walk down to the Five & Dime Store to look at all the cool toys in the window.
 I asked Santa for a Barbie doll.
 I hope I get one.

 The Christmas Lights along Main Street are beautiful.
 Of course, they look better when it’s dark out.
 The volunteer firemen drove up and down Main Street in their Fire Trucks and put up the lights and the Christmas Wreaths with big red bows on them the week before Thanksgiving.
 I watched them.
 The Rexall Drug Store is next to the Five & Dime Store.
-They have a display with a train set riding around on the train tracks with little houses and churches and trees and tiny little people walking around.
+They have a display with a train set riding around on the train tracks, with little houses, churches, trees, and tiny little people walking around.
 There is even a little dog in the front yard of one of the little houses.
 At least, I think it’s a dog, but it’s hard to tell because it is so little.
 Above the houses, Santa is flying through the air with his reindeer, including Rudolph with his red nose.
-There’s a little stream of smoke coming out of the smokestack of the train engine.
+A little stream of smoke is coming out of the train engine’s smokestack.
 I wish we had one of those going around our tree.

 I walk down to the bakery and look in their window.
 There are so many delicious-looking cakes in the window.
-My stomach starts growling really loud.
+My stomach starts growling loudly.
 My mother says I have a sweet tooth.
 I’m not sure what that means.
-But I really do love candy and cake.
-I hope I get some candy canes in my Christmas stocking and some chocolate kisses with red and green foil wrapped around them.
+But I do love candy and cake.
+I hope I get candy canes in my Christmas stockings and chocolate kisses with red and green foil wrapped around them.
 Oh, how I would love to have an éclair too.
 My mother is making a cake for Christmas.
-She is a really good baker.
+She is an excellent baker.
 I hope she makes a vanilla cake with shredded coconut on it.
-I really do love coconut.
-Oh, I almost forgot that every Christmas, my mother makes a giant tin of Christmas cookies.
-She puts the cookie dough in a cookie press, squeezes out these cookies in all kinds of shapes, and puts different colored sprinkles on them.
-I always find where she hides the cookie tin in the cellar, and I eat a whole bunch of them before Christmas gets here.
+I do love coconut.
+I almost forgot that my mother makes a giant tin of Christmas cookies every Christmas.
+She puts the cookie dough in a cookie press, squeezes out these cookies in various shapes, and puts different colored sprinkles on them.
+I always find where she hides the cookie tin in the cellar, and I eat a whole bunch before Christmas.

-As I’m walking down Main Street, I see a police car coming in my direction.
-The car pulls over, and I hear the policeman calling out my name and saying, “Merry Christmas, Susie.”
+Walking down Main Street, I see a police car approaching me.
+The car pulls over, and I hear the policeman calling my name and saying, “Merry Christmas, Susie.”

-I walk over to the curb, and I see it is Mr. Lombardi, our next-door neighbor.
+I walk over to the curb and see it is Mr. Lombardi, our next-door neighbor.
 He is a policeman in our town.
-“Merry Christmas, Officer Lombardi,” I scream at the top of my voice.
+“Merry Christmas, Officer Lombardi,” I scream at the top.
 And then he waves again and drives away.

 I continue walking down the street, and I see a couple of kids from school.
-I hear them yelling, “hey Susie do you want to go and play behind the church?”
+I hear them yelling, “Hey Susie, do you want to go and play behind the church?”

 “Sure,” I say.
-When I caught up with them, I saw it was my friends Helen and Ann Marie.
+When I caught up with them, I saw that they were my friends Helen and Ann Marie.

 “What were you up to, Susie?”